ymuichiro/quick_learning_symbol_en/03_account.md

 ## 3.2 A TransferTransaction to another account

-Creating an account simply does not mean that data can be transferred to the blockchain.
+Creating an account does not simply mean that data can be transferred on the blockchain.
-Public blockchains require fees for data transferring in order to utilise resources effectively.
+Public blockchains require fees for data transfer in order to utilise resources effectively.
-The Symbol blockchain, fees are paid with a native token which is called XYM.
+On the Symbol blockchain, fees are paid with a native token which is called XYM.
-Once you generated the account, send XYM to the account for the transaction fees which is described in chapters later.
+Once you have generated an account, send XYM to the account to cover transaction fees (described in later chapters).

 ### Receive XYM from the faucet

-The Testnet can obtain XYM for verification from the faucet.
+Testnet XYM can be obtained for free using the faucet.
-The Mainnet, you can buy XYM on exchanges, or use tipping services (NEMLOG, QUEST) to have donations.
+For Mainnet transactions, you can buy XYM on exchanges, or use tipping services such as NEMLOG and QUEST to have obtain donations.

 Testnet
 - FAUCET